hutchgrant/react-boilerplate/docs/k8s-mongo-install-guide.md

 );
 ```

-Get your Mongo Cluster IP:
+Exit mongo and the pod.
+Back in your local terminal, get your Mongo Cluster IP:

 ```sh
 kubectl get svc -n main | grep mongo